murchandamus/bips/bip-update-process.md

 -------------------------

 ==BIP workflow==

-Vetting an idea publicly before going as far as writing a BIP is meant to save both the potential author and the wider community time.
-Asking the Bitcoin community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the internet does not always do the trick).
-It also helps to make sure the idea is applicable to the entire community and not just the author.
-Just because an idea sounds good to the author does not mean it will work for most people in most areas where Bitcoin is used.

-Once the champion has asked the Bitcoin community as to whether an idea has any chance of acceptance, a draft BIP should be presented to the [https://groups.google.com/g/bitcoindev Bitcoin development mailing list].
-This gives the author a chance to flesh out the draft BIP to make it properly formatted, of high quality, and to address additional concerns about the proposal.
-Following a discussion, the proposal should be submitted to the [https://github.com/bitcoin/bips BIPs git repository] as a pull request.
-This draft must be written in BIP style as described below, and named with an alias such as "bip-johndoe-infinitebitcoins" until an editor has assigned it a BIP number (authors MUST NOT self-assign BIP numbers).

-BIP authors are responsible for collecting community feedback on both the initial idea and the BIP before submitting it for review.
-However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
-Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the BIP author accept private comments in the early design phases, setting up a wiki page or git repository, etc. BIP authors should use their discretion here.

-It is highly recommended that a single BIP contain a single key proposal or new idea.
-The more focused the BIP, the more successful it tends to be.
-If in doubt, split your BIP into several well-focused ones.

-When the BIP draft is complete, a BIP editor will assign the BIP a number, label it as Standards Track, Informational, or Process, and merge the pull request to the BIPs git repository.
-The BIP editors will not unreasonably reject a BIP.
-Reasons for rejecting BIPs include duplication of effort, disregard for formatting rules, being too unfocused or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Bitcoin philosophy.
-For a BIP to be accepted it must meet certain minimum criteria.
-It must be a clear and complete description of the proposed enhancement.
-The enhancement must represent a net improvement.
-The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 The BIP author may update the draft as necessary in the git repository.
 Updates to drafts should also be submitted by the author as pull requests.